-Matt is a certified Ski-Mountaineering Guide with the American Mountain Guides Association and an AIARE avalanche safety instructor dedicated to perfecting his craft.
-He began his professional ski career in 1993 as a ski instructor and let his curiosity for steep wild places lead him to a full time career as professional mountain guide.
-Matt began skiing and alpine racing in New York’s Catskill mountains at 9 years old and a summer ski trip to Mt Hood inspired him years later to move from New York City to Washington State for college and he never looked back.
+is the founder of BC Adventure Guides, a certified Ski-Mountaineering Guide with the American Mountain Guides Association and a certified Avalanche Instructor with the American Avalanche Association dedicated to perfecting his craft.
+He began skiing as disco was dying at New York’s Hunter Mountain, ’The Snow Making Capital of the World’ and a summer ski trip to Mt Hood inspired him years later to move from New York City to Washington State for college and he never looked back.

 Shane has led expeditions to Peru, British Columbia, and Kamchatka, Russia on a National Geographic Explorer’s grant.
 He also enjoys photography and videography and has worked on projects such as The Season 2 (http://vimeo.com/32595397#).
 Among all these adventures, his favorite thing is showing friends his new powder stash.